nldroid/CustomP1UartComponent/README.md

 # DsmrP1CustomSensor

-Custom EspHome sensor for reading P1 port on dutch smart meters
+This is my first custom component for EspHome.
+It can be used to read DSMR data from the P1 port of dutch smart meters

+I haven't tested it yet because i didn't create a cable yet

+The work is based on this project: https://github.com/fliphess/esp8266_p1meter

+You can also find there how to create a cable